seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

 \varphi(v) = \frac{e^{(1-\sigma)\lambda v}}{2\pi} \int_{\mathbb{R}} Z(s + i\sigma\lambda) e^{i s v} \mathrm{d}s
 $$

+But what is $a$?
-In the eventual application, the abstract parameter is
+In the eventual application, it is

 $$
 a=(1-\sigma)\frac d2=(1-\sigma)\lambda.